Residency Program

 Head of Trainers: Dr. Aníbal Francone

-Trainers: Dr. Ignacio Gnecco, Dr. Norberto Cabrera, Dr. Juan Peñalva
+Trainers: Dr. Ignacio Gnecco, Dr. Juan Peñalva

 Imaging Department